 When buying secondhand, ensure you get a service history and check that the specified products have been used, particularly oil.
 Some service providers use the cheapest oil rather than the correct one specified by the manufacturer, which can impact on the engine’s lifespan.

-A word about mileage: Potential buyers who have never owned a motorhome before can be unnecessarily alarmed at the high kilometres some motorhomes have done.
+A word about high mileage motorhomes: Potential buyers who have never owned a motorhome before can be unnecessarily alarmed at the high kilometres some motorhomes have done.
 It’s worth noting that the base vehicles of motorhomes are designed to travel further and for longer than a car.

 You might think twice about buying a car with more than 100,000km on it, whereas the base vehicles used for motorhomes are only just being ‘broken in’ at 100,000km.
 You can and do get reliable motoring at 500,000km in certain makes and models.
 Again, it’s worth seeking advice on this from a trusted dealer.